jorritfolmer/TA-ct-log/README.md

 | 6    |    n         | Verify the STH signature
 | 7    |    Y         | Fetch all the new entries in the tree corresponding to the STH (Section 4.6).
 If they remain unavailable for an extended period, then this should be viewed as misbehavior on the part of the log.

-The current implementation detects certificates requested by malicious actors other than the CA or CT Log operator.
-The other steps involve signature checking that allow detecting a breach to the append-only character of a log.
-Feel free to submit a Pull Request, or wait for future releases to implement these verification features.
+Because the current implementation lacks signature verification, it cannot be used to monitor the append-only character of the certificate transparency log Feel free to submit a Pull Request, or wait for future releases to implement these verification features.

 ### Supported data structures